 Moving to Nottingham, I became active as a scriptwriter.
 My first play became the basis of my first film treatment, which won a Times competition and secured me a meeting with Tim Bevan, producer of hits including Four Weddings And A Funeral.
 That helped open the door to TV work with the BBC, and commissions from filmmakers and production companies.

-Film continues to be an interest – I’ve written acclaimed short films, such as White Lily, which has won awards, can be seen on Amazon Prime and has close to 500,000 YouTube views.
+Film continues to be an interest – I’ve written acclaimed short films, such as White Lily, which has won awards, can be seen on Amazon Prime and has over 800,000 YouTube views.
 I’m developing features that are getting industry attention too.
 I’ve also scripted comics, and created projects for digital media.
 My interest in live work continues, with plays appearing in mainstream venues, as well as being used in training events and at schools.
 I've also done talks at arts events.

 "Adrian is a writer who always startles with the boldness of his ideas, and impresses with the depth of his humanity.”
 Philip Palmer, writer and producer, www.philippalmer.net.